n1te1337/blockchain-developer-bootcamp-final-project/README.md

 - Run `yarn install` in the project root to install Truffle build and smart contract dependencies
 - Run local testnet on port `7545` with an Ethereum client, e.g. Ganache
 - Run `truffle deploy` to deploy the contracts to the testnet
-- Run `truffle test` to run the testsuite
+- Run `truffle test` to run the test suite

 ### Frontend